matteorinalduzzi/TTM/README.md

 * **ARIMA (Autoregressive Integrated Moving Average):** This model captures trends and seasonality by analyzing past values and residuals from the data.

-  * **Autoregressive Integrated Moving Average (ARIMA) Model** by Hyndman, R.J. & Athanasopoulos, G. (2013) [https://otexts.com/fpp3/](https://otexts.com/fpp3/).
+  * **Autoregressive Integrated Moving Average (ARIMA) Model** by Hyndman, R.J. & Athanasopoulos, G. (2013) [available here](https://otexts.com/fpp3/).
 This is a comprehensive text  covering the theory and application of ARIMA models for time series forecasting.
-  * **Box-Jenkins methodology** by Wikipedia [https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins_method](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins_method).
+  * **Box-Jenkins methodology** by Wikipedia [see here](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins_method).
 This Wikipedia entry provides a concise overview of the Box-Jenkins methodology, a statistical framework for fitting ARIMA models to time series data.

 * **Prophet:** Developed by Facebook, Prophet is a powerful tool that considers holidays, seasonality, and other user-defined regressors for improved forecasting accuracy.

-  * **Forecasting at Scale with Prophet** by Sean J. Taylor et al. (2017) [https://arxiv.org/pdf/2005.07575](https://arxiv.org/pdf/2005.07575).
+  * **Forecasting at Scale with Prophet** by Sean J. Taylor et al. (2017) [available here](https://arxiv.org/pdf/2005.07575).
 This is the original research paper by Facebook introducing Prophet, detailing its architecture and implementation.
-  * **Prophet: Forecasting Prophet** by Facebook [https://github.com/facebook/prophet](https://github.com/facebook/prophet).
+  * **Prophet: Forecasting Prophet** by Facebook [see here](https://github.com/facebook/prophet).
 This is the official documentation for Prophet from Facebook, providing a user guide and tutorials.

 * **Deep Learning Techniques:** Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks are particularly adept at capturing complex temporal patterns in data, leading to highly accurate forecasts, especially for non-linear data.

-  * **Long Short-Term Memory Networks with Recurrent Neural Networks** by Sepp Hochreiter & Jürgen Schmidhuber (1997) [https://deeplearning.cs.cmu.edu/S23/document/readings/LSTM.pdf](https://deeplearning.cs.cmu.edu/S23/document/readings/LSTM.pdf).
+  * **Long Short-Term Memory Networks with Recurrent Neural Networks** by Sepp Hochreiter & Jürgen Schmidhuber (1997) [available here](https://deeplearning.cs.cmu.edu/S23/document/readings/LSTM.pdf).
 This is the seminal paper introducing Long Short-Term Memory (LSTM) networks, a specific type of RNN well-suited for time series forecasting.
-  * **Recurrent neural networks** by Wikipedia [https://en.wikipedia.org/wiki/Recurrent_neural_network](https://en.wikipedia.org/wiki/Recurrent_neural_network).
+  * **Recurrent neural networks** by Wikipedia [see here](https://en.wikipedia.org/wiki/Recurrent_neural_network).
 This Wikipedia entry provides a general introduction to RNNs, including their architecture, training process, and applications beyond time series forecasting.

 When building a time series model, it's crucial to distinguish between two types of data: endogenous and exogenous variables.